parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 24. Select Run on the Logic App Designer, and then run the Contoso sports Web App and check out an Item.

-25. Run the call center website app, and select the last Details link in the list.
+25. Run the call center website app and select the last Details link in the list.

     ![Screenshot of the Details link.](media/image264.png "Details link")